 Melanin helps protect your skin from UV RADIATION, decreasing your chance of skin issues like sunburns, freckling, and cancer.
 But while people with darker skin tones have a better natural defense, they are still at risk and should remember to wear sunscreen!

 By the way, did you know?
-Averr Aglow's product line is perfect for all skin types and tones!
+Averr Aglow's product lines are perfect for all skin types and tones!

 Melatonin is a HORMONE produced to regulate your CIRCADIAN RHYTHM, letting your body know when to sleep and when to wake up.
 Typically, you produce more melatonin at night, signaling your body to rest and relax.